orestisf/Notebooks/README.md

 # Notebooks
-A collection of Jupyter notebooks showcasing REST API usage examples for:
+A collection of Jupyter notebooks.
-- HPE ALM
-- Azure DevOps
-- Azure services